-One of the problems when discussing the digital economy is that there is generally no recognition that the problem is broader, as it relates to economic relations and activities that have been digitalized.
+One of the problems when discussing the digital economy is that there is generally no recognition that the issue is far broader, encompassing economic relations and activities that have been digitalised.
 The problem is not necessarily within a sector (i.e. the “technological sector”), but relates to, for example, companies selling their goods and services in a country where they don’t have physical presence, companies gathering data to be sold to other companies to be used to profile customers for clients selling products from different countries, companies selling internet advertising, companies providing a digital interface where people connect to each other, and even companies working on research and development from different countries through internet.

-Therefore, as it was rightly pointed by the OECD representative during the hearing, the accounting and thus taxing problems are no different than those used by other less digitalized businesses, and there are therefore few new issues raised.
-One of such issues is the heavy reliance on user participation or on intangibles of the digital sector, which exacerbates current tax avoidance issues.
+Therefore, as it was rightly pointed out by the OECD representative during the hearing that the accounting and thus taxing problems are no different from those used by other less digitalised businesses, and therefore fewer new issues are raised.
+One such issue is the heavy reliance on user participation or intangibles of the digital sector, which exacerbates current tax avoidance issues.

 The role of the OECD

-OECD BEPS Action Plan identified, on its Action 1, some of the problems of taxing the digital economy by 2015, and recognized 3 possible options:
+OECD BEPS Action Plan identified in its Action 1 some of the problems of taxing the digital economy by 2015, and recognized three possible options:

-– Introducing of an unilateral tax to compensate the inability of countries to impose a tax under the existent double tax treaties
+– Introducing a unilateral tax to compensate for the inability of countries to impose a tax under the existent double tax treaties

-After BEPS Action Plan, there was an acknowledgement that there was a need to further work.
-Such work was then decided to be coordinated by a TASK Force, in the context of the G20/OECD Inclusive Framework, oriented among other things to the discussion of how should the nexus concept of linking taxation to a significant economic presence be applied to the digital economy and how to generate consensus among different countries.
+After BEPS Action Plan, there was an acknowledgement that there was a need for further work which would be coordinated by a TASK Force as part of the G20/OECD Inclusive Framework.
+Amongst the discussion needed is how the concept of nexus linking taxation to a significant economic presence be applied to the digital economy and how to generate consensus among different countries.

-For this purpose, the OECD launched a consultation in October 2017 to which a lot of people, organizations and companies replied.
-The BEPS Monitoring Group noted that the failure to agree on principles for allocation of profit ‘where economic activities occur and value is created’ has led to the proliferation of unilateral measures such as diverted profits taxes and equalisation levies; and special taxes for internet based firms are being considered in many countries.
-However, all these are clearly only partial and interim solutions, as it is necessary to think more broadly.
+For this purpose, the OECD launched a consultation in October 2017 to which many people, organisations and companies responded.
+The BEPS Monitoring Group noted that the failure to agree on the principles for the allocation of profit ‘where economic activities occur and value is created’ has led to the proliferation of unilateral measures such as diverted profits taxes and equalisation levies; and special taxes for internet based firms are being considered in many countries.
+However, all these are clearly only partial and interim solutions as it is necessary to think more broadly.

-However, even when the OECD’s public consultations have helped gathering comments from different types of institutions and experts, the OECD/G20’s Inclusive Framework is not the United Nations.
-Even when it gathers more than 200 countries, such countries have not participated on the decisions (BEPS Action Plan) as they are mostly non-OECD/ G20 Members, but have been pushed by the OECD to implement the solutions identified by the club of rich countries.
+However, even thoughthe OECD’s public consultations have managed to gather enough comments from different types of institutions and experts, the OECD/G20’s Inclusive Framework is not the United Nations.
+Even if it manages to gather more than 200 countries, many of them countries have not participated in the process (BEPS Action Plan) as they are mostly non-OECD/ G20 Members, but have been pushed by the OECD to implement the solutions identified by the club of rich countries.

 Eric Robert, commented that during and after the BEPS Action Plan discussion, there was an agreement that there were further tax challenges also in relation to indirect taxation of the digital economy.
 Therefore, after recommendations from the OECD, approximately 60 countries around the world have implemented solutions for VAT in the digital sector.
 Of course, when Tax Authorities are not able to collect taxes from multinational companies or the High Net Worth Individuals, Tax Authorities tend to orient to the easier targets which tend to be consumers, small and medium enterprises and workers.

-VAT is a very regressive tax, as consumers of different income levels pay it at the same level, affecting proportionally more those consumers with a lower income.
-But also, part of the problem of VAT is that on more than one occasion, elements of the basic food basket, health products, books and educational products are taxed with VAT, while other luxury goods end up being exempted because of the incapacity of governments to tax such products if they are delivered by a company that does not have physical presence in the country of the consumer.
-However, not having a solution in terms of VAT for the digital products and services rendered through internet can also be regressive; as a country may end up having a VAT on feminine hygienic products, but not on an iphone5 bought online.
+VAT is a very regressive tax as consumers of different income levels pay it at the same level, affecting proportionally consumers with a lower income.
+Also part of the problem with VAT is that on more than one occasion, elements of the basic food basket, health products, books and educational products are taxed with VAT, while other luxury goods end up being exempted because of the incapacity of governments to tax such products which are soldby companies that do not have physical presence in the country of the consumer.
+However, not having a solution in terms of VAT for the digital products and services rendered through internet can also be regressive; as a country may end up having a VAT on feminine hygienic products, but not on an iPhone5 bought online.

-– India, the Slovak Republic and Israel who have introduced a definition of significant economic presence;
+– India, the Slovak Republic and Israel have introduced a definition of significant economic presence;

-– The United Kingdom, who broadened the source definition in certain circumstances;
+– The United Kingdom has broadened the source definition in certain circumstances;

 – Saudi Arabia has introduced a broad interpretation of “virtual service PE”, which endorses the view that the requirement of physical presence is no longer relevant for the application of the definition of the “Service PE” rule contained in Article 5 of the UN Model Tax Convention;